fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

       />
         </div>

-7. If the token bridging transaction is successful, you will be redirected to the Bridge application, and the success message will be displayed.
-This window contains two critical links:
+7. After the transaction is processed, you'll be redirected to the Bridge application, where you'll see a status message:

+    - For successful transactions, you'll receive two important links:
-    - One to the L1 bridge transaction info on [Etherscan](https://etherscan.io/).
+      1. A link to the L1 bridge transaction details on [Etherscan](https://etherscan.io/).
-    - The other to L2 network transaction info on [Blockscanner](https://blockscout.mainnet.fluence.dev/), the Fluence network block scanner.
+      2. A link to the L2 network transaction details on [Blockscout](https://blockscout.mainnet.fluence.dev/), the Fluence network block explorer.

     <div style={{ textAlign: "center" }}>
         <img